CervantesSec/cervantes/CONTRIBUTING.md

 ## Contributing guidelines

-- If you are contributing with code, make sure you have fork the project, and create a pull requests that contains amongst other things a description of your changes.
+- If you are contributing to the code, make sure you have forked the project, and create a pull request that includes a description of your changes.
 - Keep your changes small.
-The smaller the changeset the more likely to be merged.
-This applies to code and documentation.
+The smaller the changeset, the more likely it is to be merged.
+This applies to both code and documentation.